synaptics-astra/doc/linux/index.rst

 Video Sinks
 """""""""""

-Gstreamer on Astra Machina supports two video sinks.
+Gstreamer on Astra Machina supports three video sinks.
 The main video sink is the ``waylandsink`` which uses the wayland protocol and compositor to display the video output.
 Astra Machina also supports the DRM KMS sink which displays video frames directly to a Linux DRM device using the ``kmssink``.
+The ``xvimagesink`` is supported when Astra Machina is running an image with the X11 based display server.

 Wayland Sink
 ************